morrownr/8814au/README.md

 Question: I bought two rtl8814au based adapters and am planning to use both in the same computer.
 How do I set that up?

-Answer: You can't without considerable technical skills.
-Realtek drivers do not support more than one adapter with the same chipset in the same computer.
+Answer: Realtek drivers do not support more than one adapter with the same chipset in the same computer.
 You can have multiple Realtek based adapters in the same computer as long as the adapters are based on different chipsets.

 -----

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?

 Answer: Many new and existing Linux users already have adapters based on Realtek chipsets.
-This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out USB WiFi solutions based on Mediatek,
+This repo is for Linux users to support their existing adapters but my STRONG recommendation is for Linux users to seek out USB WiFi solutions based on Mediatek chipsets:

 https://github.com/morrownr/USB-WiFi